GithubTestpoc/RpTestRepo/README.md

 # RpTestRepo
 <<<<<<< HEAD
 This is a test repro to play around with GitHub.
-This is the read me text of Test Branch.
+This is the read me text of Test Branch. now edited in TB1
 =======